On the homotopy type of a cofibred category: Preliminaries

 The nerve of a category is a simplicial set.
 We shall extend this concept by constructing the fibred nerve of a fibration, which is a bisimplicial set.
 A {\em bisimplicial set} is a functor $K:\Delta^{\circ}\times\Delta^{\circ}\to\set$, where $\Delta^{\circ}$ denotes the opposite category of $\Delta$.
-A bisimplicial set $K$ can be regarded as a family of sets $\{K_{m,n}\}_{m,n\geq0}$ equipped with horizontal and vertical faces and degeneracies operators satisfying some simplicial identities \cite{gj}.
+A bisimplicial set $K$ can be regarded as a family of sets $\{K_{m,n}\}_{m,n\geq0}$ equipped with horizontal and vertical faces and degeneracies operators satisfying the simplicial identities, and such that the horizontal and vertical operators commute \cite{gj}.
 We denote by $\bsset$ the category of bisimplicial sets and morphisms between them.

 A bisimplicial set is the same as a simplicial object in $\sset$.
 Given $K$ a bisimplicial set, let $\{m\mapsto K_{m,n}\}$ be the $n$-th {\em vertical} simplicial set, which is obtained from $K$ by setting the second coordinate equal to $n$.
 The $m$-th {\em horizontal} simplicial set $\{n\mapsto K_{m,n}\}$ is defined analogously.
 We denote by $d(K)$ the {\em diagonal} of $K$, namely the simplicial set which is the composition of $K$ with the diagonal functor $\Delta^{\circ}\to\Delta^{\circ}\times\Delta^{\circ}$.